Can We Faithfully Represent Masked States to Compute Shapley Values on a DNN?: Multi-order Shapley values and marginal benefits

 \section{Multi-order Shapley values and marginal benefits}

-In Section 3.3 of the paper, we claim that the Shapley value $\phi_i$ can be decomposed into the sum of Shapley values of different orders $\phi_i^{(m)}$, and the sum of marginal benefits of different orders $\Delta v_i(S)$.
-Furthermore, the multi-order Shapley values and marginal benefits can be re-written as the sum of multi-variate interactions.
-In the supplementary material, this section provides proofs for above claims.
+In Section~\ref{sec:Estimating baseline values that reduce the pattern density} of the main paper, we propose the Shapley values of different orders $\phi_i^{(m)}$, and marginal benefits of different orders $\Delta v_i(S)$.
+Furthermore, we find that high-order causal effects are only contained by high-order Shapley values and marginal benefits.
+Actually, the loss function on marginal benefits $L_\text{marginal}$ is more fine-grained than the loss function on the multi-order Shapley value $L_\text{Shapley}$.
+This section provides proofs for the above claims.